How Long Does Laundry Detergent Last?

 Keep all your soaps in a cool, dry place with lids securely fastened to ensure they perform at their best!

-What Happens When You Use An Expired Laundry Detergent or Soap?
+What Happens When You Use An Expired Laundry Detergent?

 Great news about laundry detergent!
 While it does have an expiration date, it’s not like food or other items that can spoil and become unsafe.
 Instead, when laundry detergents go past their expiration date, they tend to gradually lose a bit of their effectiveness and fragrance.